philippmoritzer/bd-ml-project/README.md

 The latitude should then be visualized over time.
 Because birds migrate back and forth over the seasons, the expected data should be similar to a sine/cosine function.

 A new panel with two Flux-queries should be created.
 Instead of Geomap, choose 'Time Series' from the list.
 Everything on the right side can be customized to one's liking.
 Only the line interpolation is changed for this visualization to create a smoother curve.

+<div style="page-break-after: always;"></div>

  As the `A` query is used, the following query is used:

 ```sql
 from(bucket: "bird-migration")